ymaximys/projects-server-task/README.md

   - Users can be added to multiple projects.

 ### Admin service
-A micro-service responsible for all the business logic of the application if there are any.
+A micro-service responsible for all the business logic of the application.
 <br/>Responsible for saveing entities on DB of your choice.

 ### Bonus